AlgoMystique/Pathly-webdevelopment/README.md

 - [License](#license)
 - [Contact](#contact)

----

 ## About Pathly

+Pathly Inc is a mission-driven nonprofit advancing STEM education access for underrepresented youth across Australia.

-Pathly is a [brief description of Pathly’s business — e.g., health services platform / medical appointment management / etc.] dedicated to delivering exceptional user experience through a modern, responsive web platform.
+Currently in its implementation phase, Pathly is dedicated to delivering an exceptional user experience through a modern, responsive web platform.

----

 ## Project Overview